 Mike Howe: It was in late 2014.
 Almost two years ago.
-Kurdt contacted me, we always had each other’s phone numbers over the years.
-But we didn’t really have a lot of contacts, it was just once in a while over the years.
-But he still had my phone number and so he contacted me, I’m not sure right around the time that happened.
-He expressed to me exactly what you just said about before, he doesn’t have it in him to carry on Metal Church and look for a fourth singer.
-So it started a dialogue between he and I that went on for months.
+Kurdt contacted me; we always had each other’s phone numbers over the years.
+But we didn’t really have a lot of contacts; it was just once in a while over the years.
+But he still had my phone number, and so he contacted me, I’m not sure right around the time that happened.
+He expressed to me exactly what you just said about before; he doesn’t have it in him to carry on Metal Church and look for a fourth singer.
+So it started a dialogue between him and me that went on for months.
 I didn’t want to do it at first.
 We talked about how things have changed in the music business, and how the things that drove me away from the music business didn’t exist anymore.
 Then with the advent of technology how it wouldn’t take as much time away from my own life, to be able to write songs and do that whole recording process.
 So we went through this process of me learning, how more modern technology would help us save us time and energy trying to get together.
 Even far apart from each other.

 What were the most specific things that made you consider carefully before you made the final decision to return?

 Mike Howe: Just the music business in general, yeah.
 But we had those conversations how it’s not like that anymore, and so he basically educated me on the new form of Metal Church’s record company involved, Rat Pak Records, and what their part was in it.
 So all these enticed me and I said, but the main thing for me is new material.
 Can we write songs again that will be stand up to Metal Church name?
 We left it there and we took baby steps.
 Like say; we’re starting over as babies, and we’re going to work our way up and make sure that we do it the way we want to do it.
 It has to be enjoyable and fun doing it.
-I said okay, I’m open minded Kurdt.
+I said okay, I’m open-minded Kurdt.
 Let’s see what kind of songs you can write.
 So he wrote some songs and sent them to me on Dropbox.
 I listened to them and they were very impressive.
 I was like very impressed with his ability to still write amazing riffs and in having Mike Howe singing over them in mind.
 He wrote the songs that he knew would fit my voice and the style of my singing.
 So we kind of went back in a time machine to the ’90s.
-We’re going to pick up our song writing style from the HANGING IN THE BALANCE record and move forward from there.
+We’re going to pick up our songwriting style from the HANGING IN THE BALANCE record and move forward from there.
 Like we could have back then, if it weren’t for the music business ruining it for us.
 That was our goal.
 We had some issues that we wanted to work through and we had some unfinished business, let’s say.
 HANGING IN THE BALANCE was a great record, but all that surrounded it kind of ruined it for us.

 I still remember that album cover which was just horrible.
 “Laughs”